darrelltzj/github-user-search/README.md

 * The search input does the searching as you type (See google search as an example)

-* There is animated transition between pages
+* ✔️ There is animated transition between pages

+    * Update react-transition-group to version 2

 * ✔️ The application supports theming and can easily be switched between themes